coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 ```
 tar -zcvf tarfile.tar.gz directory_name
 ```
 This will put all the files in a single tape archive file and compress everything on the fly.
-Once again the originals must be deleted, or optionally you can use the `--remove-files` command line option to remove the files as they are added to the archive.
+Once again, the originals must be deleted, or optionally you can use the `--remove-files` command line option to remove the files as they are added to the archive.

 To see the contents of a tar file:
 ```